linreal/cascade-editor/docs/DocumentSerialization.md

 }
 ```

-Link URLs are normalized by `LinkUrlPolicy` during encode/decode.
-Bare domain-shaped values decode to `https://...`; values that already contain `://` are kept verbatim after trimming.
-Only blank URLs and entries whose `url` field is missing, non-string, or `null` drop the affected link span.
-Other spans and the surrounding text content continue decoding normally.
+Persisted link URLs use `LinkUrlPolicy.validateStoredTarget(...)`: surrounding whitespace is trimmed and blank values are rejected, but every other target is preserved exactly.
+Bare domains, relative paths, fragments, `mailto:`, `tel:`, and custom schemes are not rewritten during encode/decode.
+A missing, non-string, `null`, or blank `url` drops only the affected link span; other spans and the surrounding text continue decoding normally.

 ### 5.2 Editor Composable